Floss before or after brushing your teeth | How to floss

 The Argument For Flossing Afterwards

-Some people argue it is better to floss after brushing your teeth so you have already removed the bulk of the plaque by brushing and remove the remainder with the floss and help push fluoride in between your teeth, reaching the hard to get parts with your toothbrush bristles.
+Some people argue its better to floss after brushing your teeth so you have already removed a bulk of the plaque by brushing and remove the remainder with the floss and help push fluoride in between your teeth, reaching the hard to get parts with your toothbrush bristles.

 What Should You Believe?

 "I've read all this and I still don't know what to do!"
 Don't worry, we recommend you take the advice of the dentists, the vast majority of which will say floss first.
-The NHS (National Health Service) is a large authority in the UK and they also recommend that you brush after flossing.
+The NHS (National Health Service) recommends that you brush after flossing.
 If you still have any doubts in your mind, you can always go the extra mile and floss both before and after.
 Although everyone will agree the most important thing is the fact that you do floss... like a boss.

 Did you already know this?
 Or did you learn something new today?
 Check out our full guide to brushing here to be sure you aren’t missing anything else.